DevGabrielTeles/Learning-Python-01/README.md

 # Learning-Python
 //Being a self-taught python programmer

-T've watched and anoted all knowledge that this video provided [https://www.youtube.com/watch?v=t8pPdKYpowI&ab_channel=TechWorldwithNana]
+I've watched and anoted all knowledge that this video provided [https://www.youtube.com/watch?v=t8pPdKYpowI&ab_channel=TechWorldwithNana]

 1° Python can be used in web applications using frameworks like:
  - Django